MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 ```

 The Platform comes with a functionality where [learners can comment](../learner-experience/mobile.md) on different lessons and initiate a discussion.
-By default, this feature remains enabled.
-But, the administrators have the flexibility to disable this function to avoid peer-to-peer interaction over platform.
+By default, this feature remains enabled but, you have the flexibility to disable this function to avoid peer-to-peer interaction over platform.
 Once disabled, learners will not be allowed to post comment.

 ## Learner Action Events